tsdat/tsdat/docs/config/aws_template.md

     3. In the section, "Option 2: Manually add a profile to your AWS credentials file (Short-term credentials)", click on the box to copy the text.

-Your credentials file should look like this (with real values instead of the `XXXX`): (1) { .annotate }
+Your credentials file should look like this (with real values instead of the `XXXX`):

-1. !!! tip "Tip: Windows WSL users"

-        If you've already set up the AWS CLI in Windows, WSL will link to the configuration files located in the Windows location.
-Your credentials will also be linked to the `.aws/` folder that should now be showing in your VSCode Explorer tab.
-Edit as necessary, but note this CDK expects a profile called `tsdat` to function.

-        You can check that the profile was set properly using:

-        `aws configure list`

-        If you're using a profile different from `tsdat`, set the new one using

-        `export AWS_PROFILE=<new_profile>`

-        The new profile name should now show up in the output of `aws configure list`

 ```txt title="~/.aws/credentials"
 [tsdat]